bitsw0528/consoc-layout/README.md

 good on all stats
 ISO 102 angle mod
-got it's name because 'nearly' types so smooth in this layout special thanks to really? layout
+got it's name because 'nearly' types so smooth in this layout special thanks to ‘really?’ keyboard layout if there's final version I'll name it 'nearest', why? type it out!

 ## Layout